h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 We will be building three simple recipes, a transformer, a scorer, and a model in the following three tasks.
 It is assumed that you have downloaded the [Driverless AI Recipes Repository rel-1.9.1](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.1) and that you have access to the examples and recipe templates.

-**Note**: The recipes you will find in the "Driverless AI Recipes Repository rel 1.9.1" may be slightly different from those referenced in this tutorial.
-If you decide to build the recipes using the code from this tutorial or the code found on the repository, you should still be able to run the various experiments.
+**Note**: The recipes you will find in the "Driverless AI Recipes Repository rel 1.9.1" may be slightly different from those referenced in this self-paced course.
+If you decide to build the recipes using the code from this self-paced course or the code found on the repository, you should still be able to run the various experiments.

 ### Deeper Dive and Resources